Measure-Theoretic Time-Delay Embedding: Numerical Experiments

-Throughout our numerical experiments, $\mathcal{R}_{\theta}$ is parameterized as a standard feed forward neural network, and the weights and biases $\theta$ are optimized using Adam \cite{kingma2014adam}.
-We choose $\mathfrak{D}$ to be the Maximum Mean Discrepancy (MMD)~\cite{gretton2012kernel} based on either the polynomial kernel $k_{\text{p}}(x,y)= -\|x-y\|_2$ or the Gaussian kernel $k_{\text{g}}(x,y)= \exp(-\|x-y\|^2_2/2\sigma^2)$.
-We note that the MMD based upon the polynomial kernel $k_{\text{p}}(x,y)$ is also known as the Energy Distance MMD.
-We use the \texttt{Geomloss} library to compute $\mathfrak{D}$, which is fully compatible with PyTorch's autograd engine \cite{feydy2019interpolating}.
-We also use \texttt{teaspoon} ~\cite{myers2020teaspoon} to inform our selection of the embedding parameters $\tau > 0$ and $m \in \mathbb{N}$ using both the mutual information~\cite{fraser1986independent} and Cao's method~\cite{cao1997practical}.
+Throughout our numerical experiments, $\mathcal{R}_{\theta}$ is parameterized as a standard feed forward neural network, and the weights and biases $\theta$ are optimized using Adam \citep{kingma2014adam}. {Similarly, the delay-coordinate dynamics $\mathcal{T}_{\theta}$ are defined by the flow map of a neural network-parameterized vector field.} We choose $\mathfrak{D}$ to be the Maximum Mean Discrepancy (MMD)~\citep{gretton2012kernel} based on either the kernel {$k_{1}(x,y)= -\|x-y\|_2$} or the Gaussian kernel {$k_{2}(x,y)= \exp(-\|x-y\|^2_2/2\sigma^2)$}.
+We note that the MMD based upon the kernel {$k_{1}(x,y)$} is also known as the Energy Distance MMD.
+We use the \texttt{Geomloss} library to compute $\mathfrak{D}$, which is fully compatible with PyTorch's autograd engine \citep{feydy2019interpolating}.
+There are several times in our numerical experiments where the chosen embedding dimension $m\in \mathbb{N}$ does not satisfy the inequality $m \geq 2d+1$ introduced in Theorem \ref{thm:classic_takens}.
+While Theorem \ref{thm:classic_takens} provides an upper bound on the minimum required embedding dimension, it is often the case that lower-dimensional embeddings can be achieved.
+Several works have studied the problem of estimating such an embedding dimension numerically from partially observed time-series data.
+In this work, we use \texttt{teaspoon}~\citep{myers2020teaspoon} to inform our selection of the embedding parameters $\tau > 0$ and $m \in \mathbb{N}$ using both the mutual information~\citep{fraser1986independent} and Cao's method~\citep{cao1997practical}.
+Notably, \cite{cao1997practical} estimates the minimum embedding dimension of the Lorenz-63 system to be $m = 3$, while the upper bound in Theorem \ref{thm:classic_takens} suggests taking $m \geq 7$.